-The discrepancy between rank histogram and statistical consistency results (Figs. 10a, c, and e) highlights the importance of recognizing the effects of bias when interpreting statistical consistency analyses.
-When bias is removed using the adjustment process described in the previous section, and mse of the ensemble mean and ensemble variance are recomputed (Figs. 10b, d, and f), the results are consistent with those obtained from rank histogram analyses (i.e. increasing statistical consistency with increasing forecast lead time in ENS4\, with little change in ENS20\ statistical consistency as lead time increases).
-To clearly illustrate the effects of bias in ENS4 and ENS20, differences between ensemble variance and mse of the ensemble mean before and after bias correction for 3-hrly accumulation intervals are shown in Figure 11a.
-Generally, there are larger magnitude differences in ensemble variance (ensemble mean and member forecasts) get adjusted, while only one of the two quantities used to compute mse of the ensemble mean is adjusted.
-Furthermore, the differences between ENS4 and ENS4\ ensemble variances before and after bias correction are usually larger than those of ENS20 (i.e., ensemble variance usually decreases more in ENS4\ than in ENS20\).
-The larger differences between ENS4 and ENS4\ ensemble variances likely result because ENS4 has larger biases than ENS20 at relatively high rainfall thresholds.
-Because differences between forecasts and the ensemble mean are squared during the computation of ensemble variance, the biases at relatively high rainfall thresholds have a larger impact on ensemble variance relative to lighter rainfall thresholds.
-This effect of biases at high rainfall thresholds is supported by Figure 11b, which shows biases at increasing rainfall thresholds for forecast hours 18 and 27.
-When differences in ensemble variance were similar at forecast hour 18 (Fig. 11a), biases at rainfall thresholds above 0.25-in were also similar (Fig. 11b).
-However, at forecast hour 27 when ENS4 - ENS4\ ensemble variance was much larger than that of ENS20 - ENS20\ (Fig. 11a), biases above the 0.25-in precipitation threshold were much larger in ENS4 than in ENS20 (Fig. 11b).
+The discrepancy between the rank histogram and statistical consistency results (Figs. 10a, 10c, and 10e) highlights the importance of recognizing the effects of bias when interpreting statistical consistency analyses.
+When bias is removed using the adjustment process described in the previous section, and MSEs of the ensemble mean and ensemble variance are recomputed (Figs. 10b, 10d, and 10f), the results are consistent with those obtained from rank histogram analyses (i.e., increasing statistical consistency with increasing forecast lead time in ENS4\, with little change in ENS20\ statistical consistency as lead time increases).
+To clearly illustrate the effects of bias on ENS4 and ENS20, differences between the ensemble variance and MSE of the ensemble mean before and after bias correction for 3-hourly accumulation intervals are shown in Fig. 11a.
+Generally, there are larger-magnitude differences in the ensemble variance than in the MSE of the ensemble mean, which is likely because both quantities used to compute variance (ensemble mean and member forecasts) get adjusted, while only one of the two quantities used to compute the MSE of the ensemble mean is adjusted.
+Furthermore, the differences between the ENS4 and ENS4\ ensemble variances before and after bias correction are usually larger than those of ENS20 (i.e., ensemble variance usually decreases more in ENS4\ than in ENS20\).
+The larger differences between the ENS4 and ENS4\ ensemble variances likely result because ENS4 has larger biases than ENS20 at relatively high rainfall thresholds.
+Because differences between forecasts and the ensemble mean are squared during the computation of the ensemble variance, the biases at relatively high rainfall thresholds have a larger impact on ensemble variance relative to lighter rainfall thresholds.
+This effect of biases at high rainfall thresholds is supported by Fig. 11b, which shows biases at increasing rainfall thresholds for forecast hours 18 and 27.
+When the differences in ensemble variance were similar at forecast hour 18 (Fig. 11a), biases at rainfall thresholds above 0.25 in. were also similar (Fig. 11b).
+However, at forecast hour 27 when the ENS4-ENS4\ ensemble variance was much larger than that of ENS20-ENS20\ (Fig. 11a), biases above the 0.25-in. precipitation threshold were much larger in ENS4 than in ENS20 (Fig. 11b).